JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

 Invite messages can be customised, and they can include custom data / deep links.
 This custom information works even if the user doesn’t have the app installed when they initially click the referral link, making Invites an excellent way to build your app’s user base.

-This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk//firebase/).
-Throughout this tutorial, the [official documentation](https://firebase.google.com/docs/invites/android) and official intro video may be useful:
+This post is part of [The Complete Guide to Firebase](https://blog.jakelee.co.uk/search/?q=firebase/).
+Throughout this tutorial, the [official documentation](https://firebase.google.com/docs/invites/android)  may be useful:

-<div class="video-container"><span class="embed-youtube" style="text-align:center; display: block;"><iframe allowfullscreen="true" class="youtube-player" height="394" sandbox="allow-scripts allow-same-origin allow-popups allow-presentation" src="https://www.youtube.com/embed/LkaIJCZ_HyM?version=3&rel=1&showsearch=0&showinfo=1&iv_load_policy=1&fs=1&hl=en-GB&autohide=2&wmode=transparent" style="border:0;" width="700"></iframe></span></div>## Implementation
+## Implementation

 As always, the entire [Firebase Reference Project is open source](https://github.com/JakeSteam/FirebaseReference), and there is a [pull request for adding Firebase Invites](https://github.com/JakeSteam/FirebaseReference/pull/10) if you just want to see the code changes required.
-This tutorial assumes you already have [Firebase added to your project](https://blog.jakelee.co.uk//adding-firebase-to-an-android-project/).
+This tutorial assumes you already have [Firebase added to your project](/adding-firebase-to-an-android-project/).

 In this tutorial, you’ll learn how to add the ability for users to send out invite links, and identify if a user has come from an invite link.